Rockefeller Center: Rooftop gardens

 The International complex's gardens fared better.
 Hancock developed the British Empire Building and La Maison Francaise's gardens, while A.M. van den Hoek designed the gardens atop the other two buildings.
 The British and French gardens both contain a lawn and pool surrounded by hedges, while the other two gardens atop the International Building's wings include ivy lawns surrounded by hedges.
 The Italian garden also contained a cobblestone walkway and two plaques from the Roman Forum, while International Building North's garden has a paved walkway with steps.
 The roof gardens of the International Building's wings were restored in 1986 for $48,000 each, followed by the gardens on the British and French buildings, which were restored the next year.

+In 2021, Tishman Speyer submitted proposals for a 24000 ft2 rooftop terrace on Radio City Music Hall, as well as a pedestrian bridge to 50 Rockefeller Plaza.
+These plans dated from an original proposal for the theater that was never carried out.
+The garden opened in September 2021 and is formally known as Radio Park.
+Designed by the firm of HMWhite, the slightly sloped garden includes birch trees, a set of bleachers, and various pathways.

 Underground concourse

-A series of shop- and restaurant-filled pedestrian passages stretch underground from 47th to 51st streets between Fifth and Seventh avenues.
+A series of shop-and-restaurant-filled pedestrian passages stretch underground from 47th to 51st streets between Fifth and Seventh avenues.
 The pedestrian tunnel system was part of the updated 1931 plan for the center, and formal proposals for the system were submitted in 1933.
 It was supposed to comprise a system that stretched over 0.75 mi, all air-conditioned and lined with shops.
 Meanwhile, the pair of four-lane roadways was supposed to be located underneath the pedestrian mall, with delivery ramps leading to a 320 by 180 ft central loading area 34 ft below ground.
 Later plans also included a people mover.

 Ultimately, the people mover was not built, but the 25-space mall opened in May 1935.
 The complex's owner Tishman Speyer renovated the concourse in 1999 in an effort to make the underground retail space more noticeable and attract more upscale tenants.
 The original bronze ornaments and lighting were replaced, air-conditioning was installed, two passageways were demolished, and both ground-level and underground retail spaces were refurbished as part of the renovation.